Automotive industry in India: 1970 to 1983

-The beginning of the 1970s didn't see growth potential; and most of the collaboration license agreements came to an end, but with the option to continue manufacturing with renewed branding.
+The beginning of the 1970s did not see growth potential; and most of the collaboration license agreements came to an end, but with the option to continue manufacturing with renewed branding.
 Cars were still meant for the elite and Jeeps, now owned by American Motors Corporation, were largely used by government organizations and in some rural regions.
 By the end of the decade, some developments were made in commercial vehicle segments to facilitate the movement of goods.
-The two-wheeler segment remained unchanged except for to increased sales to the middle class in urban areas.
-There was emphasis on having more farm tractors, as India was embarking on a new Green Revolution; and Russian and eastern bloc imports were brought in to meet the demand.
+The two-wheeler segment remained unchanged except for increased sales to the middle class in urban areas.
+There was an emphasis on having more farm tractors, as India was embarking on a new Green Revolution; and Russian and Eastern bloc imports were brought in to meet the demand.

-But after 1970, with restrictions on the import of vehicles set, the automotive industry started to grow; but the growth was mainly driven by tractors, commercial vehicles and scooters.
+But after 1970, with restrictions on the import of vehicles set, the automotive industry started to grow; but the growth was mainly driven by tractors, commercial vehicles, and scooters.
 Cars still remained a major luxury item.
 In the 1970s, price controls were finally lifted, inserting a competitive element into the automobile market.
 However, by the 1980s, the automobile market was still dominated by Hindustan and Premier, who sold superannuated products in fairly limited numbers.
 The rate of car ownership in 1981 was about one in every thousand citizens – understandable when the annual road tax alone cost about half the average income of an Indian at the time.

 During the eighties, a few competitors began to arrive on the scene.
 Of the 30,487 cars built in India in 1980, all but six came from the two main players Hindustan and Premier: Standard had led a shadow existence in the latter half of the 1970s, producing only a handful of cars to keep their license active.
 A new contender was tiny Sipani, which had tried building locally developed three-wheeled vehicles since 1975 but introduced the Reliant Kitten-based Dolphin in 1982.
 Nonetheless, all eyes were on Maruti, which caused a major upheaval to the Indian automobile industry.

-The OPEC oil crisis saw increase need to installing or redesign some vehicle to fit diesel engines on medium commercial vehicle.
+The OPEC oil crisis saw increased need to install or redesign some vehicle to fit diesel engines on medium commercial vehicle.
 Until the early 1970s Mahindra Jeeps were on Petrol and Premier commercial vehicles had Petrol model options.
 The Defence sector too had most trucks on Petrol engines.